Section, Row, Columns, Elements

 Here is what it should look like:

-If a page already has sections, here is how you can add a new section.
+If a page already has sections, here is how you can add a new section and container within it and customize it.

 Refer to the GIF below: